 SkookumLogger is a contest logging program for OS X 10.7 (Lion) or later, supporting CW and SSB events on the six HF contest bands plus 6m, 4m, 2m, and 70cm.
 SkookumLogger requires a K1EL WinKeyer to send CW.
 If these prerequisites aren’t what you are looking for, take a look at ￼RUMPed￼ for contest logging, ￼MacLoggerDX￼ and ￼Aether￼ for general-purpose logging, and ￼cocoaModem￼ for digital modes.
 This is a personal project that I am sharing free of charge, as-is.

-The SkookumLogger feature set is driven by a combination of my personal interests (HF CW contests) and requests from serious users, as you can infer by reading the History pages.
+The SkookumLogger feature set is driven by a combination of my personal interests (HF CW contests) and requests from serious users, as you can infer by reading the release notes.
 There is no email reflector, blog, whatever, for SkookumLogger.
 Please contact me directly if you find a bug or want to discuss a feature.

 I update SkookumLogger frequently; the application will let you know when an update is available.
 Some SkookumLogger updates may require updates to OS X.